Flag of Maine (1901–1909): Replacement

 It was returned to Maine 31 March 1905 but its present whereabouts is unknown.
 This flag is certainly one of the 1822 pattern colors.

 The flags that were issued by the State of Maine 1861-1863 mostly were blue with the State Arms either on both sides or on one side.
 As each was individually painted by different painters, there was considerable variation.
 The 5th Maine Volunteer Infantry Color, for example, bore the Maine Arms on the obverse and the U.S. Eagle on the reverse, a not uncommon design of the day.

 By 1863, however, regiments were drawing their arms and equipment from the Federal Government rather than the State and those flags were blue with the U.S. Eagle on both sides.
 The famous flag of the 20th Maine Volunteer Infantry used at Gettysburg was of this design.

-Recent usage
+Resurgence

-In both 1991 and 1997, David B. Martucci of Washington, Maine advocated for proposed legislation, brought forward by his representatives in the Maine Legislature, to revert to the 1901 flag, arguing that it was a simpler, more representative design of Maine as the "Pine Tree State" and was unlike any other current U.S. state flag.
+In both 1991 and 1997, David B. Martucci of Washington, advocated for proposed legislation, brought forward by his representatives in the Maine Legislature, to revert to the 1901 flag, arguing that it was a simpler, more representative design of Maine as the "Pine Tree State" and was unlike any other current U.S. state flag.
 In both 1991 and 1997 the proposal failed, receiving 0 and 1 votes respectively.